malcolmgroves/FluentQuery/README.markdown

 What is FluentQuery?
 ====================
-FluentQuery allows you to operate on containers of items in Delphi and AppMethod in a fluent, declarative fashion.
+FluentQuery allows you to operate on containers of items in Delphi in a fluent, declarative fashion.

 Huh?